code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_1startWithECOGEN.rst

   :scale: 70%
   :align: center

-  Initial condition for single phase 1D transport test case.
+  Initial condition for 1D, single-phase transport test case.

 The initial characteristics of the run are: